Kate Westoby Travel Fund

 Money will be divided amongst the number of students who apply and it may not be possible to pay expenses in full.
 We regret that no money can be paid in advance; we will reimburse applicants as soon as possible after the conference.
 Since funds are limited, priority will be given to travel expenses incurred within the UK; it is unlikely that we will be able to pay for international airfares.
 Due to the limits of our fund, and the high cost of bank charges, we can only pay expenses in GB Pounds.

-For any further information on the fund send an email to the treasurer of the fund, Isabel Davis, at i.davis@bbk.ac.uk
+For any further information, send an email to the treasurer of the fund, Gareth Lloyd Evans, at gareth.evans@st-hildas.ox.ac.uk

 We are always eager for new donors and donations.
 Why not donate to the fund to honour an influential tutor or supervisor?
 Why not celebrate a publication or new qualification by means of a small donation?
-If you would like to make a donation and encourage new voices in the field of gender and medieval studies you can email the GMS Treasurer, Dr Isabel Davis (i.davis@bbk.ac.uk) and she will send you the GMS account details.
+If you would like to make a donation and encourage new voices in the field of gender and medieval studies you can email the GMS Treasurer, Gareth Lloyd Evans, at the address above and he will send you the GMS account details.